Corvette Engineer Mauri Rose – Genuine Unsung Hero

 On May 1, 1953, Duntov was hired and was thrilled to work with Rose.
 The two hit it off great with racing as their shared major interest.
 Duntov commented about Rose, “He was a good engineer – very good.”

-Rose was a short man that could be abrasive, but he always stuck to facts.
+Rose was a short man who could be abrasive, but he always stuck to facts.
 He once told Duntov, “You’re a better engineer than a racecar driver.”
 Regarding Duntov’s driving style, Rose said, “Zora couldn’t drive a nail.”

 Regardless, the two were good friends for decades.
 On December 16, 1953, in a memo to Maurice Olley, Duntov proposed offering special racing parts for Corvette owners through the GM RPO parts system.
 This idea took almost two years to sprout.

-On September 9, 1955, to make a big splash for the new SBC engine, a 1955 Chevy Bel Air was prepared for a run at Pike’s peak.
-Duntov charged up the mountain road and set a class record with a run of 17 minutes, and 24.05 seconds.
+On September 9, 1955, to make a big splash for the new SBC engine, a 1955 Chevy Bel Air was prepared for a run at Pike’s Peak.
+Duntov charged up the mountain road and set a class record with a run of 17 minutes and 24.05 seconds.
 Buoyed by their success, Duntov proposed to Cole that they do something spectacular for the debut of the 1956 Corvette – such as go for a 150-mph speed run.

-Cole agreed and by December, with the help of Rose, Jim Reed, and Sanders, a 1954 Corvette fitted with a specially-built 265-SBC with Duntov’s new cam, 3.27:1 gears, and special aerodynamic body parts.
-Duntov hit 163 mph at GM’s Phoenix, Arizona test track.
+Cole agreed, and by December, with the help of Rose, Jim Reed, and Sanders, a 1954 Corvette fitted with a specially-built 265-SBC with Duntov’s new cam, 3.27:1 gears, and special aerodynamic body parts.
+Duntov hit 163 mph at GM’s Phoenix, Arizona, test track.

 Photo: Don Hunter

-Cole proposed Rose and Yunick build two new race-prepared 1956 Corvettes and Duntov’s ’55 mule with a ‘56 Corvette body for a record run at Daytona Beach.
-On the beach, records were set and it was a big PR success for Chevrolet.
+Cole proposed that Rose and Yunick build two new race-prepared 1956 Corvettes and Duntov’s ’55 mule with a ‘56 Corvette body for a record run at Daytona Beach.
+On the beach, records were set, and it was a big PR success for Chevrolet.
 Racing Corvettes at the 1956 12 Hours of Sebring and Le Mans was Cole’s idea.

 But Duntov objected, explaining his concerns about the low-income housing next to the track.
 Zora didn’t want to chance a 1955 Le Mans-like disaster that could end the Corvette.
 Besides, Duntov didn’t see production Corvettes as race cars.

-Cole said, “Fine, I’ll get someone else to manage the team.” and hired racecar driver John Fitch.
+Cole said, “Fine, I’ll get someone else to manage the team,” and hired racecar driver John Fitch.
 Duntov couldn’t stand being on the sidelines for long.
 He quickly joined Rose, Yunick, and the rest of the Chevy engineers at Sebring for a month-long testing session.
 By this time, Rose was also very involved with Yunick developing Chevy’s NASCAR program.

 Corvette Gets Ready For Battle